Canon G9 X vs 4000D

 Review summary: Canon G9 X vs 4000D

 So what is the bottom line?
 Is there a clear favorite between the Canon G9 X and the Canon 4000D?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot G9 X: